xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 ### Support Global Variables in Email Settings

-From **version 7.7 onwards**, you can customize Email Settings with Global Variables and override their default values via Command line.
+From version 7.7.0 onwards, you can customize Email Settings with Global Variables and override their default values via the Command line.

 The below section guides you on how to do that with a usage example.

+> Notes:
+>
+> Global Variables are Test Suite scoped.
+When executing your Test Suite Collection, only Global Variables in the default profile are applied.

 1. [Define a Global Variable](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#define-a-global-variable) in your Execution Profile.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/emails-settings/global-variable.png" width=668>